Where is the program located?

 See the Academic Levels for more information and course listings

 All Semester in Spain students take their classes in the TCCSevilla facilities in central Sevilla.
 The facilities consist of several classrooms, a computer lab, library, student lounge, and rooftop lounge.
 Located near the Las Setas and La Plaza del Salvador, TCCSevilla is within walking distance of several cafes, restaurants, and shops.

 The majority of our students come from Christian partnership (CCCU) institutions across the United States, with a few from other colleges and universities.

 Our faculty are highly qualified native Spaniards with a breadth of academic preparation in the language, literature, history, and culture of Spain.
 The majority of our faculty and staff has been with the program for more than 20 years.
 Their love for their work couldn’t be more obvious and as any SIS alum would tell you, their enthusiasm is contagious.

 What is a typical class like?

 Classes in Spain are slightly different than those in the US.
 Students will be in class Monday through Friday during the morning and early afternoon.
+(Intermediate students have class every day, while our Advanced students have class every other day.)
 This allows you to have regular exposure to the academic material in retainable proportions.
 Each class is usually formed around exams and papers with a few classroom excursions and activities incorporated throughout the semester.
 We try our best to engage the city and culture as a part of the academic experience.

-Can I do an internship during my semester?
+Can I do an internship with my semester?